-- Sample size; - Determination of plot locations and numbers; - Plot size and design, in-field location procedures, and monumentation; - Whether plots are permanent or temporary; - Data collected and measurement tools used; - Detailed measurement procedures such that measurements are repeatable; - Decay classification of standing dead wood, if applicable; - Process for recording missing volume, or tree class code as applicable, and how corresponding deductions for unsound wood were applied; - Biomass estimation technique (section 4.2.2.1); - Data management systems and processes, including QA/QC procedures; and - Procedures for updating the inventory, including following harvests or disturbances.
+- Sample size; - Determination of plot locations and numbers; - Plot size and design, in-field location procedures, and monumentation; - Whether plots are permanent or temporary; - Data collected and measurement tools used; - Detailed measurement procedures such that measurements are repeatable; - Decay classification of standing dead wood, if applicable; - Process for recording missing volume, or tree class code as applicable, and how corresponding deductions for unsound wood were applied; - Biomass estimation technique (section 4.2.2.1); - Data management systems and processes, including QA/QC procedures; and - Procedures for updating the forest inventory, including following harvests or disturbances.

-Use or adaptation of inventory SOPs already applied in national forest monitoring, available from published handbooks, or from the IPCC GPG LULUCF 2003 is recommended.
+Use or adaptation of inventory SOPs already applied in national forest monitoring systems such as the USDA FIA program, available from published handbooks, or from the IPCC GPG LULUCF 2003 is recommended.
 Plot data used for biomass calculations may not be older than 10 years.
 Plots may be permanent or temporary and they may have a defined boundary or use variable radius sampling methods.